top of page

 The rams are often used with commercial ewes both in the UK and worldwide.
 The ewes are good mothers and thankfully, given their size (they are big!), they are a placid and biddable sheep, except when they're not!

 I bought my first Leicester Longwools in 2021 and added a ram in 2023.
-We breed to support the breed as well as filling the freezer but our main focus are the fleeces which are often 3kg in weight, have long curly locks up to 10" long and are delicously lustrous.
+We breed to support the breed as well as filling the freezer but our main focus is producing yarn and fibres from the fleeces which are often 3kg in weight, have long curly locks up to 10" long and are deliciously lustrous.

 The Ryelands